kdl-org/kdl/SPEC.md

-When present in the list of Properties and Values, plain Values (those not attached to a Property), each "anonymous" value should be treated as a Property whose key is its current index among _anonymous values_ in the same node, starting from 0, as a string.
+When present in the list of Properties and Values, plain Values (those not attached to a Property), each "anonymous" value should be treated as a Property whose key is its current index among _values_ in the same node, starting from 0, as a string.
 Named properties do not count towarrds this index.